agilesix/AgileSix.com/src/pages/team.md

 ---
 templateKey: team
 title: We’ve got your six.
+subtitle: >-
+  That’s a military term for “we’ve got your back.”
+And it’s been a guiding principle for us since we started.
+(It’s why we chose our name, actually.)
 team-intro: >-
   At Agile Six, we work as a team.
 We trust and help each other.
 And we consciously pull talent from all sorts of different sectors because we want to learn from them — and because different perspectives on a project will make for a better end result.

   Staff hierarchy is overrated.
-Every one of us below, from our founders to our most recent hires, are both teachers and students.
+At Agile Six, all of us — from our most recent hires to our founders — are both students and teachers.
 join-title: Join our team
 join-body: >-
   **What we do matters.**